ku-sldg/haskell-am/README.md

 *  Note:  The Attestation Server may also act as an Attestation Client.
 When it encounters an AT term in a Copland phrase it must itself send a request to the place specified.
 *  The `-r ADDRESS` command line option specifies a specific port where the server should listen for connections.
 If ommited, a random available port is selected.
 *  In the `RequestMessage` a client includes a mapping from Place to Address where Address is currently a port string.
 This tells the server the intended Address of each Place it encounters in the Copland phrase.
-*  A full description of the Request/Response Messages handled by the server and their JSON representations is here:  (TODO: link to json schema document).
+*  A full description of the Request/Response Messages handled by the server and their JSON representations is included in this document:  [Copland terms and JSON](https://ku-sldg.github.io/copland///resources/copland_core.pdf).
 *  Type `make helpserver` for a complete description of Attestation Server command line options.

 ---